lascam-UFU/Keecle/README.md

 # Keecle
-A semi automatic tool for finding Java key classes on open source systems
+A semi automatic tool for finding Java key classes in open source systems